burkeholland/simple-react-snippets/README.md

 # Simple React Snippets

-The essential collection of React Snippets.
+The essential collection of React Snippets and commands.

 ![snippets in action](images/snippets-in-action.gif)